 In 2016, there was an estimated number of 74,800 jobs in the United States for Music Director or Composer.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director or Composer by 2026.
-Due to new job openings and attrition, there will be an average of 7,700 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.

 The states with the most job growth for Music Director or Composer are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.